atlassian-labs/data-center-terraform/docs/docs/README.md

 ## Support disclaimer

-!!! warning "Supported Products and Platforms"
+!!! warning "Officially support warning"
-    **This project is designed for Atlassian vendors to run DCAPT performance toolkit and is not officially supported.**
+    **This project is designed for Atlassian vendors to run [DCAPT performance toolkit](https://developer.atlassian.com/platform/marketplace/dc-apps-performance-and-scale-testing/){.external} and is not officially supported.**

+    We don't recommend using the scripts to deploy production instances but they can be used for inspiration and to deploy testing stacks.
+    Beware that the project is tested only for DCAPT framework use case.

+## Products and Platforms

+!!! info "Available Products and Platforms"

     Current project limitations listed below:

     * [AWS](https://aws.amazon.com/){.external} is the only supported cloud provider.
-    * [Bamboo](https://confluence.atlassian.com/bamboo/bamboo-8-1-release-notes-1103070461.html){.external}, [Confluence](https://confluence.atlassian.com/doc/confluence-7-13-release-notes-1044114085.html){.external}, and [Jira](https://confluence.atlassian.com/jirasoftware/jira-software-8-19-x-release-notes-1082526044.html){.external} are the DC products supported by this project.
+    * [Jira](https://confluence.atlassian.com/jirasoftware/jira-software-8-19-x-release-notes-1082526044.html){.external}, [Jira Service Management](https://confluence.atlassian.com/servicemanagement/jira-service-management-4-20-x-release-notes-1085202556.html), [Confluence](https://confluence.atlassian.com/doc/confluence-7-13-release-notes-1044114085.html){.external}, [Bitbucket](https://confluence.atlassian.com/bitbucketserver/bitbucket-data-center-and-server-7-17-release-notes-1086401305.html){.external}, [Bamboo](https://confluence.atlassian.com/bamboo/bamboo-8-1-release-notes-1103070461.html){.external} are the DC products supported by this project.

-    Support for additional DC products will be made available in future.

 This project can be used for bootstrapping Atlassian DC products in a K8s cluster.
-This tool will stand-up a Kubernetes cluster and all the required infrastructure.
+This tool will create a Kubernetes cluster and all the required infrastructure.
 It will also install supported Atlassian DC products into this pre-provisioned cluster using the [Data Center Helm Charts](https://atlassian.github.io/data-center-helm-charts/#additional-content){.external}.

 ## Deployment overview